 \subsection{JADES and NGDEEP}

-Data from the JADES program \citep[GTO 1180, P.I.
+Mosaics from the JADES programme \citep[GTO 1180, P.I.
 Eisenstein, and GTO 1210, P.I.
-Luetzgendorf,][]{Eisenstein2023} cover an area of $\simeq$83.0 sq. arcmin in the GOODS-North region (JADES-GN hereafter), and of $\simeq$84.5 sq. arcmin in the GOODS-South region (JADES-GS hereafter).
-The images are available to the public and we used the v2.0 version for JADES-GS and the v1.0 version for JADES-GN.
+Luetzgendorf,][]{Eisenstein2023}, including additional data from the FRESCO programme (PID 1895, P.I.
+Oesch), cover an area of $\simeq$83.0 sq. arcmin in the GOODS-North region (JADES-GN hereafter), and of $\simeq$84.5 sq. arcmin in the GOODS-South region (JADES-GS hereafter).
+The images are available to the public.
+We used the v2.0 version for JADES-GS and the v1.0 version for JADES-GN.
 We complemented the NIRCam data using the Hubble Legacy Fields images \citep{Illingworth2016}.

-The NGDEEP program \citep[P.I.
-Finkelstein; no F090W and F410M,][]{Bagley2024} adds an area of $\simeq$9.5 sq. arcmin from the outer ECDFS area (with a marginal overlap with the GOODS-South field).
-Since the observed FoV does not overlap with JADES-GS, we kept the two fields separated, creating two catalogs and analysing them individually.
+The NGDEEP programme \citep[P.I.
+Finkelstein; no F090W and F410M,][]{Bagley2024} adds an area of $\simeq$9.5 sq. arcmin from the outer ECDFS area, with a marginal overlap with the GOODS-South field.
+Since the observed FoV does not overlap with JADES-GS, we kept the two fields separated, creating two catalogues and analysing them individually.
 We used the same imaging data of \citet{Leung2023}, which only includes the first epoch of observation.
-This first epoch suffered from a lack in depth due to the DEEP8 readout pattern with a small number of groups.
-An updated catalog based on both significant improvements on the first epoch and including the second epoch will be published soon (Leung et al., in preparation).
+This first epoch suffered from a lack of depth due to the DEEP8 readout pattern with a small number of groups.
+An updated catalogue based on both significant improvements to the first epoch and including the second epoch will be published in the near future (Leung et al., in preparation).